Standearth/vcard-qr/README.md

 ### Hosting

 The frontend is hosted on GitHub Pages.
 Frontend deployment is automated via the `.github/workflows/deploy.yml` GitHub Actions workflow, which builds the static site and creates a deployment artifact from the `dist/` directory.
 This artifact is then deployed directly to GitHub Page.

-The frontend site is accessible at the custom domain `qr.stand.earth`, which is configured in the `CNAME` file and managed through GitHub Pages settings.
+The frontend site is accessible at the provided GitHub Pages URL, or via a custom subdomain which is configured in the `CNAME` file and managed through GitHub Pages settings.

 The backend is hosted on Google Cloud Run.
 Backend deployment is automated via the `./github/workflows/deploy-server.yml` GitHub Actions workflow, which builds and packages the node microservice for generating and signing Apple Wallet PassKit files, and then deploys that to Google Cloud Run.

-The backend PassKit service is accessible at `pkpass.stand.earth`.
+The backend is accessible at the provided app.run URL, or using a custom subdomain configured below.

 ### CI/CD Pipeline (GitHub Actions)